getify/You-Dont-Know-JS/async & performance/ch6.md

 // ..
 ```

-There's *lots* more to learn about Benchmark.js besides this glance I'm including here.
-But the point is that it's handling all of the complexities of setting up a fair and reliable and valid performance benchmark for a piece of JavaScript code.
+There's *lots* more to learn about using Benchmark.js besides this glance I'm including here.
+But the point is that it's handling all of the complexities of setting up a fair, reliable, and valid performance benchmark for a given piece of JavaScript code.
 If you're going to try to test and benchmark your code, this library is the first place you should turn.

 We're showing here the usage to test a single operation like X, but it's fairly common that you want to compare X to Y. This is easy to do by simply setting up two different tests in a "Suite" (a Benchmark.js organizational feature).
 Then, you run them head-to-head, and compare the statistics to conclude whether X or Y was faster.